 What is ENAR aiming to achieve in response to the problem?
 What is the change we want to see?
 Outcomes (1.
 Change in law, policy and standards 2.
 Change in practices and accountability 3.
 Change in mobilisation à all of which to impact change in people’s lives)

+Long-term objectives

+1) To support coordinated migrant, ethnic and religious communities mobilisation to impact policy and decision-makers to advance full equality and to counter ethnic, racial and religious discrimination

 Change in law, policy and standards

-Political representation: less Far-right politicians presented in the governmental structures
+Political representation: Far-right politicians less represented in the national governmental structures and at European level

-Political representation: more political leadership and representation from ethnic and religious minorities and migrants

-Dialogue: European Institutions and Member States willing to jointly cooperate with CSO actors in the implementation of their action plans or programmes related to discrimination, social inclusion, employment and any other social right touching ethnic and religious minorities and migrants
+Law: Long-term residence migrants are entitled to vote at national elections

 Change in practices and accountability

-Network Development: ENAR aiming at prioritizing training sessions of each strategy for its member organisations

 Network Development: ENAR organising events or field visits to better connect to its members in one-on-ones

-Network Development: ENAR National Platforms ready to promote initiatives and connect with members at national level

 Funding: Extra internal fund allocated to develop national and local projects

 Funding: Influence Member States to devote more funds for CSOs working in the field of minority rights